boheumd/A2Summ/README.md

-# A2Summ
+# Align and Attend: Multimodal Summarization with Dual Contrastive Losses (CVPR 2023)
-The official implementation of 'Align and Attend: Multimodal Summarization with Dual Contrastive Losses' (CVPR 2023)
+The official repository of our paper "Align and Attend: Multimodal Summarization with Dual Contrastive Losses".